Register your interest in the Irish Internship Programme here.

 - Living allowance ($2000)

-Register your interest in the program by emailing program manager Maggie Arriola.
-Tell us your name, your major, and your area of interest for summer internship opportunities.
-We will add you to our mailing list and update you as positions become available.
+Register your interest in the Irish Internship Programme by filling out this form with your name, your major, and your area of interest for summer internship or research opportunities.

 PLEASE NOTE: Not all internship placements are on offer every year.
 Please check the Dublin Global Gateway page on Handshake for this year’s placements.